 1 A polarity error can be generated throughout the development process: interface documentation, design, H/W manufacturing, S/W development, satellite AIT, satellite database.

-2 A polarity error can be generated by any element of the functional chain: sensor or actuator design, sensor or actuator mounting, harness, interface units, software algorithms.
+2 A polarity error can be generated by any component of the functional chain: sensor or actuator design, sensor or actuator mounting, harness, interface units, software algorithms.

 3 Polarity inversion on Safe Mode control loops can cause a satellite loss.